-The quantum network connects various quantum systems via proven-secure channels and supports quantum state transfer between separated nodes, which is potentially one of the most wide-ranging applications of current quantum technologies~\cite{Kimble2008,duan2010colloquium,reiserer2015cavity,cirac1997quantum,briegel1998quantum,Duan2001,fowler2010surface,Phys.Rev.Lett.2010Chudzicki,Phys.Rev.Lett.2011Pemberton-Ross,Ritter2012,Humphreys2018,Bhaskar2020,xiang2023universal}.
+Quantum networks connect various quantum systems via proven-secure channels and support quantum state transfer between separated nodes, which is potentially one of the most wide-ranging applications of current quantum technologies~\cite{Kimble2008,duan2010colloquium,reiserer2015cavity,cirac1997quantum,briegel1998quantum,Duan2001,fowler2010surface,Phys.Rev.Lett.2010Chudzicki,Phys.Rev.Lett.2011Pemberton-Ross,Ritter2012,Humphreys2018,Bhaskar2020,xiang2023universal}.
 In practice, the nodes designed for storing and processing quantum information in quantum networks can be realized with superconducting qubits~\cite{you2011atomic,devoret2013superconducting,Wendin_2017,GU20171,blais2021circuit}, atomic systems~\cite{Nature2008Greiner,duan2010colloquium,Rev.Mod.Phys.2010Saffman,Chien2015}, quantum dots~\cite{Rev.Mod.Phys.2007Hanson,Sci.Adv.2018Li}, or spin vacancies~\cite{PhysicsReports2013Doherty,Castelletto_2020,Phys.Rev.X2016Reiserer,Bradley2019}.
 Between these nodes, quantum channels play the role of bridges to coherently transfer information.
 In this framework, a chiral flow can provide site-by-site chiral transmission and enable unidirectional transfer of quantum states or entanglement in large-scale quantum networks.
-The chiral flow in a few-node network has been theoretically studied in various quantum systems, such as superconducting circuits, photonic lattices~\cite{Phys.Rev.Lett.2021DeBernardis}, Rydberg-atom arrays~\cite{Phys.Rev.Research2022Wu}, giant atoms~\cite{du2023complex}, and cavity-magnonic systems~\cite{Phys.Rev.A2022Qi}, and even experimentally achieved in superconducting circuits~\cite{Nat.Phys.2017Roushan,Nat.Phys.2019Wang,Appl.Phys.Lett.2020Liu}.
-However, these works demonstrate perfect chiral flows only in a triangular three-node network and fail to work in larger networks.
-Whether perfect chiral excitation flows exist in multinode networks is still an open question, which is crucial for further applications in lattices with non-triangular geometries.
+Chiral flows in few-node networks have been theoretically studied in various quantum systems, including superconducting circuits, photonic lattices~\cite{Phys.Rev.Lett.2021DeBernardis}, Rydberg-atom arrays~\cite{Phys.Rev.Research2022Wu}, giant atoms~\cite{du2023complex}, and cavity-magnonic systems~\cite{Phys.Rev.A2022Qi}, and they have even been experimentally achieved in both superconducting circuits~\cite{Nat.Phys.2017Roushan,Nat.Phys.2019Wang,Appl.Phys.Lett.2020Liu} and trapped-ion quantum processor\cite{shapira2023quantum}; however, these works demonstrated perfect chiral flows only in a triangular three-node network and fail to operate in larger networks.
+The systematic implementation of perfect chiral excitation flows in multinode networks—which could potentially lead to a wide range of applications in networks beyond a single triangular geometry—remains largely unexplored.